Kinto/kinto/docs/overview.rst

 able to choose where their personal data is stored.

 The backend can often be universal, generic, and resusable.
-We envision mutualisation of services and self-hosting: the backend is deployed, secured and scaled only once for several applications.
+We envision mutualisation of services and self-hosting: the backend is deployed, secured, and scaled only once for several applications.